mrvncaragay/badyet/README.md

 -To Fix
     -when clicked on remaining drop down update items with remaining balance -refractor code in UI and MAIN
+    -summary total not changing when check is added